jnha/vanilla_mtg/README.md

 A creature dies if it is dealt more damage than its toughness, and is then moved from the battlefield to the graveyard.
 The game ends when one players life points are reduced to 0 or below, by taking damage.

-This solver attempts to solve a game of Magic: The Hathering from a given position with the following assumptions/modifications:
+This solver attempts to solve a game of Magic: The Gathering from a given position with the following assumptions/modifications:
 - perfect information: all cards, in hands and in decks are revealed (normally hidden or revealed to one player)
 - perfect play: both sides are assumed to play optimally
 - basic lands: all lands are basic lands that tap for one mana and have no abilities